MOL makes oil and gas discovery in North Sea

 A thin, oil-bearing sandstone of 2 meters with good reservoir quality was encountered in the Heimdal Formation, and which delineated the oil discovery in the Palaeocene.

 The well also encountered thin gas and oil-bearing sandstone layers (injectites) totaling 8 meters with very good reservoir quality in the Eocene.
-The appraisal well also confirmed the oil-bearing basement, but with pool reservoir quality.
+The appraisal well also confirmed the oil-bearing basement, but with poor reservoir quality.
 No oil/water contact was proven in basement.

 Extensive data acquisition and sampling have been carried out in the wells.
 Mini-DST (pressure and fluid samples) have been carried out in injectites in the Eocene, in the Heimdal formation, the Eiriksson Formation, the Skagerrak Formation and in basement.